sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - phasor JS study
 * Blocker - No

-#### Kalikalyan
-* What I did yesterday -  Coding practice in phasor JS
-* What I will do today - phasor JS study
-* Blocker - No

 #### Mangesh
 * What I did yesterday -  Level 3 implementation
 * What I will do today - I will study proxy pattern today